-That's why difficult as it may be, you may have to make some changes regarding the people you do business with.
-It doesn't matter if they are clients, partners, affiliates or your service providers.
-If someone is causing you stress, sapping your energy or in some way disrupting your business, it's far better to let them go no matter how challenging the economy seems these days.
+That's why, difficult as it may be, you may have to make some changes regarding the people you do business with.
+It doesn't matter if they are clients, partners, affiliates, or service providers.
+If someone is causing you stress, sapping your energy, or in some way disrupting your business, it's far better to let them go no matter how challenging the economy seems these days.

 When it's Time to Say Goodbye